At a glance

 Government is pursuing a variety of strategies to reduce the economy's demand for raw materials.
 One approach is the prevention of waste.
 Paragraph 6 of the German Circular Economy Act defines a waste hierarchy (KRWG 2012).
 It assigns the highest priority to the prevention of waste.
 Waste that is not generated does not cause any environmental impacts, which would otherwise be caused by its collection, sorting and further recycling or dumping.

-The indicator used here is the development of municipal waste which, in 2016, formed almost 15 % of the total waste generated.
+The indicator used here is the development of municipal waste which formed almost 13 % of the total waste generated in 2017.
 Municipal wastes mainly cover the types of waste collected by municipal waste management companies.
 The main ‘waste producers’ are households, administration and commercial companies.
 The amount of municipal waste therefore reflects the behaviour of a wide spectrum of waste producers.

 Assessing the development

-The amount of waste is published annually in the waste balance of the Federal Statistical Office of Germany.
+The amount of waste is published annually in the waste balance of the Federal Statistical Office of Germany (Destatis 2019).
 The waste statistics are based on a series of different surveys which are collated into a waste balance.
-Further information on the waste statistics can be found in the relevant quality reports (Destatis n.d.).
+Further information on the waste statistics can be found in the relevant quality reports.
 In 2002 the European waste register was established, leading to major differences in the definition of waste categories.
 Due to these significant methodological changes the indicator displays only values from 2002 onwards.

 More detailed information: 'Abfallaufkommen' (in German only).